 This guidance relates to the UK Tier 2 intra-company transfer (ICT) visa 2019 requirements for long-term staff and graduate trainees.
 Quite clearly, the Tier 2 ICT is a points-based visa, therefore, an applicant needs to score 60 points.
 Accordingly, the post covers the details of scoring points for Certificate of Sponsorship (CoS), appropriate salary and maintenance funds.
 In fact, there is no requirement for proving the English language.
 Accordingly, the post also tries to answer faqs relating to Tier 2 intra-company transfer visa such as supporting documents checklist, cooling-off period, application fee, processing time etc.

-1) What are the Tier 2 intra-company transfer visa requirements?
+1) Tier 2 intra-company transfer visa requirements: FAQs

-In fact, at present, there are only 2 sub-categories of Tier 2 Intra-Company Transfer visa i.e. Lont Term Staff and Graduate Trainee.
-Perhaps, the Tier intra-company transfer visa for skill transfer and short-term staff discounted on April 6, 2017.
+In fact, at present, there are only 2 sub-categories of Tier 2 Intra-Company Transfer visa i.e. Long Term Staff and Graduate Trainee.
+However, the Tier intra-company transfer visa for skill transfer and short-term staff discounted on April 6, 2017.

 Quite clearly, the Tier 2 Intra-Company Transfer visa for Long term staff is for those persons who are working for their organisations for at least 12 months directly before the transfer.
 And are transferred to a skilled job in the UK for which their employer cannot hire a settled worker in the UK.
 Perhaps, the maximum duration of the Tier 2 long-term intra-company transfer visa is up to a maximum of 5 years.
 However, the rules for high earners are flexible.

 Who can apply for Tier 2 ICT Graduate Trainee visa?